 The Pizzigati Prize provides grants to developers making a two-faceted contribution to social change.

 First, they have had an important practical impact, creating software that helps nonprofits more effectively serve their communities.
 Second, against the idea that progress demands cutthroat competition between people striving to get ever richer, these developers instead model a key principle of the open source movement: We all benefit when we work together.
 In the continuing struggle for a better world, this commitment to social impact, collaboration, and sharing is what the Pizzigati Prize celebrates.

 In addition to cash grants, the prize provides publicity for achievements crucial to social progress and also enhances the stature of public interest computing and public understanding of it.

 Along the way, this prize links public interest software developers with each other and with the nonprofit and advocacy groups that so strongly need their assistance.

 Historically, the Pizzigati Prize has provided a $10,000 grant to one recipient.
-This year, thanks to the generous support of GitHub Social Impact, we’re excited to have one $10,000 grant and two $5,000 grants.
+In 2022, thanks to the generous support of GitHub Social Impact, we're excited to have awarded one $10,000 grant and two $5,000 grants.

 We welcome applications from individuals, teams, and organizations that have developed an easily available software product that qualifies as open source, as defined by the Open Source Initiative.
 This software must have already demonstrated its value to at least one nonprofit and the communities served by that organization, and be of potential value to multiple other nonprofits.